Digital Marketing: The Right Approach for Start-ups

 The benefits of testing are that you will save time and money, as I’ve already mentioned, but also that you won’t open yourself up to huge mistakes that could turn your fledgling audience away from you.

-There's a difference between knowing your audience and focussing on giving them what they want, and you have to do both.
+There's a difference between knowing your audience and focusing on giving them what they want, and you have to do both.

 We both know that you want to get something across to your customer with your marketing.
 We know that you want them to take a specific action, and that’s good too.
 However, you have to make that appealing to them, by always coming back to what they want from you.